NatLabs/Itertools/README.md

 ## Contributing
 Any contributions to this library are welcome.
 Ways you can contribute:
-- Fix a bug
+- Fix a bug or typo
+- Improve the documentation
 - Implement a [function that hasn't been implemented yet](#unimplemented-methods)
 - Make a function more efficient
 - Suggest a new function to add to the library

 ## Documentation
-For a complete lists of functions and data types, see the [Itertools documentation](https://tomijaga.github.io/Itertools.mo/index.html)
+For a complete list of functions and data types, see the [Itertools documentation](https://tomijaga.github.io/Itertools.mo/index.html)

 ### PeekableIter